What is the procure-to-pay (P2P) process?

 During this time, it’s also important to assess supplier performance.
 Were goods received or services rendered at the agreed-upon delivery time?
 Is the quantity, quality, and cost correct per contract agreements?

-The same way tracking employee performance performance, so is tracking supplier performance.
+The same way tracking employee performance is important, so is tracking supplier performance.
 By keeping an updated supplier performance database, teams are better equipped to negotiate terms, manage the accounts payable process, and improve cost savings and business performance.

 Procure-to-pay solutions and best practices